 In addition, they usually have large parking lots that are safe for volunteers to park in during the week and take the bus to a, perhaps, not so safe or close school.

-Who Are We Tutoring?
+Who Do We Tutor?

 The schools that we focus on have a very high incidence of children coming from homes where no English is spoken.
-90% of the children live in homes at the poverty level.
+90% of the children we serve live in homes at the poverty level.
 Their parents love them and work hard to provide for them but are unable to help them academically.
 We provide an opportunity for the children to practice their English Language skills and improve their proficiency.

 Why Is This Program